Destiny 2 - Warlock Voidwalker Subclass Build

 - Cataclysm – Nova Bomb travels slowly and seeks enemies.
 Detonations shatter into smaller seeker projectiles.
 Fire your weapon at Nova Bomb to detonate it early.

-Attunement of Control
+Attunement of Hunger

 - Devour – Kill an enemy with this Melee Ability to fully regenerate your health.
 For a short time afterward, kills restore additional health.